tomasc/simple_form_epic_editor/README.md

 ### Theme

-In your initializer you can assign each stylesheet a new path:
+In the initializer you can assign any or all of the three stylesheets a new path:

 ```Ruby
 # config/initializers/simple_form_epic_editor.rb